Gender Pay Gap Statement

 Our Approach

-At Simpson Millar we remain committed to having a representative workforce that is inclusive and diverse, made up of different backgrounds, experiences and values that enable us to best meet the needs of our clients.
+At Simpson Millar we remain steadfast in our commitment to having a representative workforce that is inclusive and diverse, made up of different backgrounds, experiences and values that enable us to best meet the needs of our clients.

-We are focused on making sure that each and every one of our colleagues has the ability to reach their full potential.
+We are focused on making sure that our colleagues can reach their full potential, and we are dedicated to establishing equality across the business.

 To be clear, the statistics reported do not mean that there is a gap in pay between women and men who do the same job.
 We are confident that men and women who do the same job get the same pay.

-• As part of Simpson Millar’s 2022 promotions round, a total of 19 colleagues were promoted on merit for their continued contribution to the success of the business – including 14 women, and 5 men.
+Whilst we will always only promote and appoint on merit, in our 2023 promotions round, a total of 16 colleagues were promoted for their continued contribution to the success of the business – this included 10 women, and 6 men.

 We confirm that that Simpson Millar’s gender pay gap calculations are accurate and have been calculated in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.